Download this policy brief (updated Oct. 2021; 4 pages; pdf)

-Download this policy brief (Nov.
+Download the original policy brief (Nov.
 2019; 4 pages; pdf)

-Link to our video on Facebook
+Link to our video on Facebook (Nov.
+2019)

-By the numbers
+By the Numbers

 - 32% of our state’s general fund is supported by oil and gas.